cmu-sei/iides/documentation/objects/legal-response.md

 # Legal Response

 This is information about the legal response to the incident, particularly the dates of important milestones in the legal process.
 A response may have one legal response.
-A legal response may have multiple charges and may have multiple sentences.
+A legal response may have multiple court cases.

 ## Properties